filgf/TwoDeeGrid/doc/ReadMe_EN.md

 ### Download and Installation

-Copy the current version from XXX (TODO) and unpack the archive.
+Copy the current version from [here](https://raw.github.com/zyxxylabs/TwoDeeGrid/master/dist/TwoDeeGrid.zip)  and unpack the archive.

 Create a Java-Project in Eclipse in drag the file `twodeegrid.jar` onto the project-name in the Package Explorer on the left side.
 In the following dialog select the option *Copy files* and click *OK*.